With parenchymal bleeding. Parenchymal bleeding. Video: emergency care for severe bleeding

 Help

-How is the surgical treatment carried out?
+How does surgical treatment occur?

 There are several ways to stop bleeding.

-1. Using a hemostatic sponge.
+1. Use of a hemostatic sponge.

-2. Sewing the oil seal.
+2. Sewing the seal.

 4. Electrocoagulation (cauterization) of blood vessels.